Lioneltristan/sudoku/README.md

-# sudoku
+# sudoku identifier and solver
-I have built a program to identify a sudoku grid from almost any background.
+I have built a program to identify and solve a sudoku grid from almost any background.

 Here is an example of a raw image: